shlienlab/pre-otter/README.md

     -B /path/to/output/dir:/output \
     /singularity_cache/pre-otter.sif pre-otter short-read -h

-usage: pre-otter short-read [-h] [-r1] [-r2] [-p] [--om] [--v1] [-t] [-e] [-s]
+usage: pre-otter short-read [-h] [-r1] [-r2] [-p] [--om] [--v2] [-t] [-e] [-s]

 options:
   -h  , --help     show this help message and exit
   -r1 , --read1    fastq read1 files, comma separated if more than one.
   -r2 , --read2    fastq read2 files, comma separated if more than one.
-  -p  , --prefix   Prefix to be used for the output files.
+  -p  , --prefix   prefix to be used for the output files.
-  --om            Use Otter model instead of hierarchical model.
+  --om             use otter model instead of hierarchical model.
-  --v1            Use version 1 of model instead of version 2.
+  --v2             use version 2 of model instead of version 1.
-  -t  , --token    Otter web app API token.
+  -t  , --token    otter web app API token.
-  -e  , --email    Comma separate list of email addresses, otter web app will email when analysis complete.
+  -e  , --email    comma separate list of email addresses, otter web app will email when analysis complete.
-  -s  , --save     NOTE: Setting this will allow the otter web app to keep the TPM file sent.
+  -s  , --save     NOTE: setting this will allow the otter web app to keep the TPM file sent.
 ```

 Using a single pair of fastq files: